 Austin, TX Office Overview

-Among Austin's densest commercial real estate submarkets are the Downtown Austin Central Business District, Barton Hills, and Colorado Crossing office space.
-With a metropolitan population of just over 2 million people, the city carries the well-deserved nickname of 'Silicon Hills', describing how the Austin office market is driven by the technology, pharmaceutical, and biotechnology industries.
+Among Austin's densest commercial real estate submarkets are the Downtown Central Business District, Barton Hills, and Colorado Crossing.
+With a metropolitan population of just over 2 million people, the city carries the well-deserved nickname of 'Silicon Hills', describing the importance of technology, pharmaceutical, and biotechnology industries to its development.

-As of mid-2017, the Greater Austin commercial real estate market encompasses over 56 million square feet of existing office space, in properties larger than 50,000 square feet.
+As of mid-2017, the Greater Austin market encompasses over 56 million square feet of office space, in properties larger than 50,000 square feet.
 As the capital of Texas and the fourth-most populous city in the State, the commercial real estate market in Austin sees robust demand for office space from the numerous technology companies headquartered in the metro area.

 Austin, TX Office Inventory Description

 Austin is considered a major center for the high-tech industry and is also home to Whole Foods’ world headquarters.
 With a gross metropolitan product of over $117 billion annually, the demand for office employment is strong.
-Over 54% of the office space in Austin is Class A, with Class B space adding another 45% of inventory to the Austin office market.
+Over 54% of the inventory is made up of Class A buildings, with Class B space adding another 45%.

-The Downtown Business District and the SoCo District along Lady Bird Lake see some of the strongest demand for Class A office space in Austin, and are home to prestigious office properties such as Lakeshore Tower on Barton Springs Road, and the Frost Bank Tower and San Jacinto Center in Downtown Austin.
+The Downtown Business District and the SoCo District along Lady Bird Lake see some of the strongest demand for Class A workspaces, and are home to prestigious properties such as Lakeshore Tower on Barton Springs Road, and the Frost Bank Tower and San Jacinto Center.